spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 They are sinks.
 Some widgets can do all this in the same time and some widgets can do neither (like static text.
 It's only visible but it can not do anything).

-In the haskell type system we can express it like this:
+In the Haskell type system we can express it like this:

 ~~~haskell
 data Gui    -- visual representation